SannaSiljeback/uppgift-checkout/README.md

 * Typescript

 ## Key Features
-* User login and registration.
+* User authentication with registration, login, and logout.
-* Product listing.
-* Ability to add products to a shopping cart.
+* Product listing with the ability to browse and add products to the shopping cart.
-* Shopping cart functionality.
+* Shopping cart functionality to manage selected items.
-* Ability to place an order, payment with Stripe integration.
+* Order placement and payment processing using Stripe integration.

 ## Set up
-* Before starting, ensure you have Node.js installed.
-You also need a Stripe account to use your own API-key, and your own products in your own shop in Stripe.
+* Before getting started, make sure you have Node.js installed.
+Additionally, you'll need a Stripe account to obtain your API key and set up your own products within your Stripe shop.

 * Clone repository from [Github](https://github.com/SannaSiljeback/uppgift-checkout/)
 * Navigate to the project directory.